emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Networks and theirs devices are modular per design to cope with manufacturing and operationnal obvious constraints.
 Existing devices are going to be progressively replaced with eco-design products.
 Both will co-exist in the networks as there is a balance to find between the increase of the live duration of existing devices and their replacement with eco-design devices {{SUST-INS}}.

-The same approach applies at the same time to individual devices: legacy devices will include progressively more and more eco-designed hardware ans sofware components.
+The same approach applies at the same time to individual devices: legacy devices will include progressively more and more eco-designed hardware components.

-Eco Design means that the products and services include environmental considerations throughout their entire lifecycle to reduce their environmental impact.
+Eco Design means that the products include environmental considerations throughout their entire lifecycle to reduce their environmental impact.
 In France they are based on General Reference Base for Eco-Design in digital services (“RGESN”) at  https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/.

 Eco-design can be summarized as the concepts and current practices related to the integration of environmental aspects into every stage of a product lifecycle.
 This starts at product design and development [ISO/TR 14062:2002 ]

-The upgrade of legacy devices with eco-designed components can be separate in 2 categories:
+The upgrade of legacy devices with eco-designed cards can be separate in 2 categories:

  * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consumes significally less power by itself when running and which required less ressources during its manufacturing and its deployment.